rca(1) General Commands Manual rca(1)

 Integer mode is selected with any of the following commands, which

 (hex), O (octal), or B (binary).
-The default printing format is

 By default the width of rca's integers is the maximum supported,

-but it can be configured to as few as 2 bits using the width (or
+but it can be configured to as few as 2 bits using the width or

-bits) command.
+bits commands.
 Requesting a width of -1 will choose the maximum

 display, whether they are input by the user or result from an